4 Meditations for Gratitude

 Gratitude for Pets

-Dogs don’t express gratitude with words of thanks, writes dog expert Cesar Millan, “but they express it with their energy, a wag of the tail, and maybe a smile: ‘I’m thankful that you’re here, and happy to just be in this moment with you.’”
+Dogs don’t express gratitude with words of thanks, writes dog expert Cesar Millan, “they express it with their energy, a wag of the tail, and maybe a smile: ‘I’m thankful that you’re here, and happy to just be in this moment with you.’”
 A good source on enhancing focus is How to Meditate With Your Dog, by James Jacobson.
 Or, simply give your pet a little extra attention.
 [Bonus!
 Check out Lama Surya Das' article and podcast on meditating with your pets.]

 Gratitude for Feelings